 “While there’s this half-hearted message, people will think they can carry on driving as they did before.

 “This can only add to the confusion and it suggests the council isn’t behind the idea.”

 Council spokesman Paul Smith said: “Our contractor is putting up signs in Rose Hill and Blackbird Leys.
-As such, this is a constantly ongoing and changing picture so there is no full list of streets to provide.
+As such, this is a constantly ongoing and changing picture so there is no full list of

 “Obviously, in areas where the 20mph repeater signs have yet to be erected, the limit is yet to officially fully come in to force.”